Analysis | Kyrsten Sinema’s combustible thumb

 Democrats on many or most votes will need both Sinema and Manchin, given the 50-50 Senate and early indications that Republicans will be pretty or completely united on things like the coronavirus relief package.

 But while Manchin has the excuse of coming from one of the reddest states in the country, Sinema comes from a state that voted (albeit narrowly) for President Biden.
-And relative to the lean of her state, her voting record was more pro-Trump than any of her colleagues, per FiveThirtyEights data.
+And relative to the lean of her state, her voting record was more pro-Trump than any of her Democratic colleagues, per FiveThirtyEights data.
 If you’re a Democrat, it’s easier to argue she should be with your side than Manchin.
-And as many pointed out, her colleague Sen. Mark Kelly (D-Ariz.) is actually up for reelection in 2022, unlike her, and he voted in favor of including the minimum wage in the bill.
+And as many have pointed out, her fellow Arizona senator, Mark Kelly (D), is the one up for reelection in 2022, and he voted in favor of including the minimum wage in the bill.

-It’s all a recipe for Sinema being pitted against the liberal wing of the party on some key issues like this — and that wing being exasperated by it.
+It’s all a recipe for Sinema being pitted against the liberal wing of the party on some key issues — and that wing being exasperated by it.
 It’s a mixture that didn’t really need anything to make it more combustible.